rockysnow7/mlb-transformer/README.md

 # mlb-transformer

-this repo contains code to gather MLB play-by-play data, preprocess it, and train a transformer model on it. this is a work in progress.
+this repo contains code to gather MLB play-by-play data, preprocess it, and train a transformer model on it. this is a work in progress, and huggingface may be behind the latest version of the code in this repo.

 ## gathering data